Israeli military claims hit on Hezbollah HQ commander

 Tension remains high as Israel mulls its response to a barrage of missiles launched by Iran last week.

-Tehran’s Foreign Minister Abbas Araqchi on Tuesday reiterated that Iran will retaliate should Israel attack it.
+Iranian Foreign Minister Abbas Araghchi on Tuesday reiterated that Tehran will retaliate should Israel attack it.